-The current protocol to the fisheries partnership agreement between the EU and Madagascar was signed on 6 December 2012 and covers the period 1 January 2013 – 31 December 2014 with a financial contribution of 1 525 000 EUR per year out of which 550 000 EUR is dedicated to the support of the fisheries policy of Madagascar.
+The current protocol to the fisheries partnership agreement between the EU and Madagascar was signed on 19 December 2014 and covers the period 1 January 2015 – 31 December 2018 with a financial contribution of 6 107 500 EUR on the whole duration of the protocol out of which 2 800 000 EUR is dedicated to the support of the fisheries policy of Madagascar.

-This fisheries agreement allows EU vessels mainly from Spain, Portugal and France to fish in the Malagasy waters and is part of the tuna network fisheries agreements in the Indian Ocean.
+This fisheries agreement allows EU vessels mainly from Spain, Portugal, Italy and France to fish in the Malagasy waters and is part of the tuna network fisheries agreements, in the south-west zone of the Indian Ocean.

 The first fisheries agreement concluded between the EU and Madagascar dates back from 1986.